The Lord of the Rings: The Rings of Power season 1: Writing

+— —Excerpt from the Ring Verse poem by J. R. R. Tolkien.
+The series introduces the Rings of Power in this order, starting with those for the Elves.

-Though the Rings of Power for Elves were made after those for Men and Dwarves in Tolkien's history, the writers chose to follow the more widely-known order used in the Ring Verse poem, which begins with the Elves.
-They decided to just focus on the Elven rings in the season.
-Tolkien wrote that the power of the Elves in Middle-earth is fading during the Second Age and it is the Elven rings that slow this.
-To explain this, the writers determined from Tolkien's writings that: the light of the Two Trees of Valinor should counteract the Elves' fading power; the light of the Trees was captured in the Silmarils, powerful jewels from the First Age; and one of the Elven rings contains the rare ore mithril, which has special properties.
-They subsequently suggested a "grand unification theory" in which mithril is created from one of the Silmarils, giving it the power to save the Elves, and is then used to make all three Elven rings.
-The writers wanted the season's central storylines to justify the "Faustian deal" that the Elves accept when they make the rings.
-The Elves Galadriel and Elrond go on separate journeys in the season: Elrond attempts to reverse the Elves' fading power while Galadriel gathers an army to fight the forces of evil.
-When they both fail, they turn to the creation of the Rings of Power out of desperation.
+Though the Rings of Power for Elves were made after those for Men and Dwarves in Tolkien's history, the writers chose to follow the more widely-known order used in the Ring Verse poem and focus on the Elven rings first.
+Tolkien wrote that the power of the Elves in Middle-earth is fading during the Second Age, and it is the Elven rings that slow this.
+To explain this, the writers determined from Tolkien's writings that the light of the Two Trees of Valinor should counteract the Elves' fading power; the light of the Trees was captured in the Silmarils, powerful jewels from the First Age; and one of the Elven rings contains the rare ore mithril, which has special properties.
+They suggested a "grand unification theory" in which mithril is created from one of the Silmarils, giving it the power to save the Elves, and is then used to make all three Elven rings.
+The writers wanted the season's central storylines to justify the "Faustian deal" that the Elves accept when they make the rings: Elrond attempts to reverse the Elves' fading power while Galadriel gathers an army to fight the forces of evil; when they both fail, they turn to the creation of the Rings of Power out of desperation.